krobelus/rate-experiments/README.md

 1. Do not remove locked clauses during simplification.

 2. Before to removing locked clauses, emit the corresponding propagated literal as addition in the DRAT proof.
-Suggested by Mate Soos[^suggestion-add-units], this option is also the preferred one to two other solver authors[^mergesat-pr] [^varisat-pr].
+Suggested by Mate Soos[^suggestion-add-units], this option is also the preferred one to the authors of `mergesat`[^mergesat-pr] and `varisat`[^varisat-pr].
 Additionally, this is implemented in `CaDiCaL`[^cadical] for initial simplification of the formula.

 We provide patches implementing these for `MiniSat` version 2.2 (1.  [^patch-MiniSat-keep-locked-clauses] and 2.[^patch-MiniSat]),